ibm-grants/ibm-impact-grants/docs/user-guide/en/01-how-to-create-portal-account/readme.md

 ![Step 5](images/impact-grant-create-acct-complete.png)

 ## Step 6 - Your account has been created and you can complete your profile details.
+Click *Confirm* when you are done.

 ![Step 6](images/impact-grant-account-details.png)